rohansinha16/Watson/README.md

 3) put index folder in the pulled/cloned folder
 4) navigate to the location of the folder from cmd line/terminal
 5) type the following:
 	$ mvn compile
 	$ mvn test

 If done correctly, for each index in the index folder (a total of six), a test will run that calculates the precision at 1 (P@1) and mean reciprocal rank (MMR) using four scoring methods:
 	Vector Space Model and tf/idf (default)
 	Boolean Model
 	BM25 Model
-Jelinek Mercer Model
+	Jelinek Mercer Model (post due date edit: with 0.5 smoothing value)

+6) (Post due date edit) Optionally you can run a single test with the following command:
+	$ mvn -Dtest=<TestName> test
+The test names are Test<Capitalized Index Name>, where the index names can be found at the end of the “Indexing and Retrieval” section, along with comments about their different properties.
+To test the none or lemmaNoTpl indices, the following commands would be used:
+	$ mvn -Dtest=TestNone test
+	$ mvn -Dtest=TestLemmaNoTpl test

 # The Code:
 There are four classes in this project.
 They are all documented fairly thouroghly.
 Watson.java – includes main function, generally calls QueryEngine or IndexCreator.
 Has several settings as variables that will be passed to QueryEngine/IndexCreator for easy use of the program.
+However, all indices included in the linked index folder already have a test associated with them and can be run from part 6 of the instructions above.
+These settings should be useful if you'd like to test something different.
 ## File settings:
 	String indexPath - index location name, used by both String queries – queries filename, used by QueryEngine